Track Innovation in European Business XXL (6 weeks) - Track

 Bachelor

-Please read the summary below but also the individual course descriptions to gather insight into what your 6 weeks will look like!
+Please read the summary below but also the individual course descriptions to gather insight into what your six weeks will look like!

 The first two weeks will focus on the value of knowledge, innovation and entrepreneurship in European business and will familiarise students with the interplay between science and technology and the commercialisation of knowledge and design.
 You will explore innovation challenges faced by European companies, gain insights into how governments and business cultures in the European Union influence innovation, and discover the traits of innovative ventures and people.

 During the second part of the track, we would like to welcome you to our innovation lab!
-Together with a group of fellow students, you will discover the ins and outs of design thinking, the importance of user-experience and co-creation, and experience first-hand how to innovate products and services by getting out the door.
+Together with a group of fellow students, you will discover the ins and outs of design thinking, the importance of user-experience and co-creation, and experience first-hand how to innovatsocially-relevant products and services by getting out the door.
 Our client will provide your team with an assignment, give input and help evaluate your group’s performance.
-Of course, you won’t have to face this challenge alone; besides the support of your team members, you will receive intensive coaching from skilled work-field professionals.
+Of course, you won’t have to face this challenge alone.
+Besides the support of your team members, you will receive intensive coaching from skilled work-field professionals.

-The sixth and last week will teach you how to plan, implement and evaluate an international marketing strategy within a realistic simulated environment.
+The sixth and final week will teach you how to plan, implement and evaluate an international marketing strategy within a realistic simulated environment.
 Together with the other participants, you will work as a manager in a small decision-making unit of a manufacturer within a competitive industry.
 Your goal is to improve your firm's long-term financial performance.
-The performance of your team will be evaluated via a multi-factor, balanced scorecard evaluation system that includes financial, operational, and customer-facing performance metrics.
+Your team's performance will be evaluated via a multi-factor, balanced scorecard evaluation system that includes financial, operational, and customer-facing performance metrics.
 Will you be in the winning team at the end of the week?

 A few key elements of this course are: